 AWARDS & HONORS

-- NYU’s Global Institute for Advanced Study Critical Collaborations Fellow (2016-Present)
+NYU’s Global Institute for Advanced Study Critical Collaborations Fellow (2016-2018)

-Ngoc-Tran Vu identifies as a 1.5-generation Vietnamese American transnational and multimedia artist, organizer, educator and healer.
-She was born in Sài Gòn, Việt Nam and raised in the Dorchester and South Boston, both working-class neighborhoods of Massachusetts.
+Ngoc-Tran Vu identifies as a 1.5-generation Vietnamese American multimedia and transnational artist whose socially engaged work draws from her experience as a community organizer, educator, and healer.
+She was born in Sài Gòn, Việt Nam and raised in Dorchester and South Boston, both working-class neighborhoods of Massachusetts.
 Tran received her MA in Arts and Politics at New York University’s Tisch School of the Arts and her BA in Ethnic Studies and Visual Arts at Brown University.

-Tran is also a graduate of the Center for Third World Organizing’s Movement for Movement Activist Apprenticeship Program (MAAP) as well as the International Center on Nonviolent Conflict (ICNC), Hai Bà Trưng School of Organizing, Undoing Racism®, and the Dorchester Organizing and Training Initiative (DOT-I) where she currently serves on the Asian American Resource Workshop board.
+Tran is also a graduate of the Center for Third World Organizing’s Movement Activist Apprenticeship Program (MAAP) as well as the International Center on Nonviolent Conflict (ICNC), Hai Bà Trưng School of Organizing, Undoing Racism®, and AARW’s Dorchester Organizing and Training Initiative (DOT-I).
 In addition, she is a member of the Winsor School Corporation.